 Police registration for foreigners in Chitral and Kalash

-Police registration in Chitral has recently been simplified, and we have been told that foreigners aren’t assigned a guard when visiting the Kalasha Valleys anymore.
+Police registration in Chitral has recently been redacted.
+Foreigners are no longer assigned a guard when visiting the Kalash Valleys.
 When you travel to Chitral, you will register and get a FRO either at Lowari Tunnel or after Shandur Pass, depending on the route you take.

-There are several police checkpoints on the way to the valley, and you might have to register when you arrive in the Kalasha Valley.
+There are several police checkpoints on the way to the valley, and you might have to register when you arrive in the Kalash Valleys.

-So there you have it, a complete guide to the Kalash Valley with everything you need to know.
-Let us know in the comments if anything has changed.
+So there you have it, a complete guide to the Kalash Valleys with everything you need to know.
+Let me know in the comments if anything has changed.

 Looking for more practical Pakistan travel information?
-Check out our guide with things to know before going to Pakistan
+Check out this guide with things to know before going to Pakistan.

 Yay transparency!
 There are some affiliate links in this post.
-If you buy something using our links, we’ll make a small bit of money at no extra cost to you.
-We use this money to cover the costs of running the blog.
+If you buy something using my links, I’ll make a small bit of money at no extra cost to you.
+I use this money to cover the costs of running the blog.